foxy7studios/Mii-Modd/README.md

 7. Click Import files.
 8. then click "MiiModdVuPickHtml" if this did not help go to my youtube channel https://www.youtube.com/@IdiotYT514 !

+                  (WARNING!!! when you get a new version delete the old version that you have)